team-friendo/signal-boost/README.md

 $ ansible-playbook -i inventory playbooks/main.yml -e deploy
 ```

 *Timing Note:* The last playbook (`harden.yml`) can take as long as 2 hours to run.
 After `deploy.yml` is finished.
-Thankfully, you can start using signalboost before it is complete!
+Thankfully, you can start using Signalboost before it is complete!
 Just wait for the `deploy.yml` playbook (which will display the task header `Deploy Signalboost`) to complete, and proceed to the following steps...

 **(5) Install the `boost` cli tool:**

-We have a cli tool for performing common sysadmin tasks on running signalboost instances.
+We have a cli tool for performing common sysadmin tasks on running Signalboost instances.
 You can install it by using the following script (which will put the `boost` command on your $PATH by adding a symlink in `/usr/bin`, which is why it needs root):

 ``` shell
 $ cd <path/to/signalboost>